| Current edition | Previous edition | News Index | Contents |

 Chinese leaders have made clear that China's first goal is to raise the living

-.
+standards of its people.
 Continued advancement down the path of economic

 reform will bring this about.
 Clearly, the changes so far have resulted in a better